Two Views of Jesus Christ

 In Passover—a God-ordained memorial—a Christian remembers the history of a people of promise, reflects on miraculous protection from death and redemption from sin (not just Israel’s but also his own), and sees the culmination of the perfect life of the Son of God, lived in service to God and man, offered willingly as substitutionary payment for the sins of humanity—the greatest-ever act of love.

 But Passover is only the first of seven biblically mandated festivals that collectively tell the story of God’s entire master plan, past, present and future.
 In stark contrast to Christmas and other holidays with origins in paganism, the deeper one studies into these holy days, the more divine beauty and perfection one beholds.
-They, too, demonstrate seamless cohesion between the Old and New Testaments and confirm that the God of the Bible does everything with purpose and design.
+They too demonstrate seamless cohesion between the Old and New Testaments and confirm that the God of the Bible does everything with purpose and design.

 And what purpose He has for the plan that began with the perfect offering of Jesus Christ—the life and death of the Messiah!
 It is far, far greater, much more inspiring, than is generally realized.
-If you would like to learn more about it, and how it is presented in glorious symbol through God’s annual holy days, request a free copy of Herbert W. Armstrong’s wonderful booklet on the subject, Pagan Holidays—or God’s Holy Days—Which?
+If you would like to learn more about it, and how it is presented in glorious symbol through God’s annual holy days, read or request a free copy of Herbert W. Armstrong’s wonderful booklet on the subject, Pagan Holidays—or God’s Holy Days—Which?